The classic A-frame cabin gets a sleek redesign

 The refreshed camp features 24 A-frame cabins, an oversized A-frame dining hall and—why not?—bathrooms that look like A-frames sliced down the middle.
 It was designed by the architecture firm Perkins & Will.

 Leigh Christy, a principal at Perkins & Will’s Los Angeles studio, says the A-frame design was selected partly to call back Schindler’s early mountain design and the shape of old army tents, as well as to reference the tepees used by the Lakota people for whom the camp is named.
 There were also practical considerations.
-“One of the things the A-frame is quite good at is passive insulation,” Christy says.
+“One of the things the A-frame is quite good at is passive ventilation,” Christy says.
 Located at an elevation of 5,400 feet, the camp is prone to snowfall in winter but also the hot summers of Southern California.
 Adding on to the A-frame’s natural insulation, the cabins are fitted with a high level of insulation in the walls, and a tight building envelope that enables them to passively maintain their interior temperature.

 The camp is broken down into small clusters of buildings, like a set of cabins surrounding a campfire area with a bathroom nearby, and also an area intended for tent camping with bathrooms nearby.
 Christy says the design team worked closely with the Girl Scouts organization to ensure the space would feel safe for troops of young girls coming from the largely urbanized reaches of the L.A. area.
 “We were very focused on what would make them comfortable taking their first steps out into the wilderness,” she says.